These quick and easy Butternut Squash Egg Muffins are a great make-ahead breakfast option that freeze, travel, and reheat super well!

 • Microwave method: place the frozen egg muffins on a plate, cover with a paper towel, and microwave for 2-3 minutes, or until warmed through.

 • Stove method: place the frozen egg muffins in a skillet over medium heat and cover with a fitting lid.
-Once they’ve defrosted, remove lid.
+Once they’ve defrosted, remove the lid.
 Let them cook for an additional 5 minutes, or until warmed through.

 Butternut Squash Egg Muffins